glixx/QPiano/doc/pianohints.md

 ### Transpose to the key of C

-If there is a piece in a difficult key signature then you can always use Piano Booster to transpose the piece of music into an easier key such as the key of C which has no accidentals or to G or F which only have a single accidental.
+If there is a piece in a difficult key signature then you can always use QPiano to transpose the piece of music into an easier key such as the key of C which has no accidentals or to G or F which only have a single accidental.

 Conversely if you find a piece of music too easy then you can always transpose into a different key with more sharps or flats it is always good practice to transpose a familiar piece of music into a different key.

 ### Always display the sharps and flats

-If you want Piano Booster to always display the sharps and flats then change the key signature to C and then Piano Booster will display all the sharps and flats.
-So for example if you are playing a piece of music in the key of D major then Piano Booster will not display the sharp symbol before the C and F notes because they are notes that are in the part of the D scale.
-Changing the key signature to C Major will cause Piano Booster to always display the sharp symbol whenever C# or F# are shown...
+If you want QPiano to always display the sharps and flats then change the key signature to C and then QPiano will display all the sharps and flats.
+So for example if you are playing a piece of music in the key of D major then QPiano will not display the sharp symbol before the C and F notes because they are notes that are in the part of the D scale.
+Changing the key signature to C Major will cause QPiano to always display the sharp symbol whenever C# or F# are shown...